darrelltzj/theRyanJoleneProject/README.md

 Currently, users have to manually key in their guests one at a time.
 With [Sheetsu](https://sheetsu.com), they can upload / sync their guest list from google spreadsheets.
 Still working on [this](https://ryanjolene.herokuapp.com/admin/sheetsu).
 Here is the
 [spreadsheet example](https://docs.google.com/spreadsheets/d/1LzxY4hgAX3bS5FdHbrJUuXiDEHazgNolckqX6ZVmPRI/edit#gid=0).

-UPDATE: Sheetsu's free trial will expire - may look for other alternatives
+UPDATE: Sheetsu's free trial will expire :/ - may look for other alternatives

 **Email / SMS Notifications**

 * Automate Invite
 * Allow users to reset password

+**Search Sort Function**

+* Need a search / sort function for the manage tables.
+Difficult for host to search when there are more guests.

+**Accountability**

+* Log date & time of changes on guest's preferences and the user who changed it.

 **Event Schema**